TimAngus321/pokemon-app/README.md

 - Submit a query to Pokeapi and display the given pokémon's name, number, sprite or error message if no match is found

-- Provide “Previous” & “Next” buttons, that switch to the previous/next pokemons, base on their id number
+- Provide “Previous” & “Next” buttons, that switch to the previous/next pokemons, based on their id number

 - Provide a text-based search feature, where inputting a name or partial name should look for a matching pokemon and show it

-**Unable to complete in time:**

 - Have at least two automated tests, for the two features above.